 - 1 In the Quick Fix dialog, click Find Similar Problems.
 The Problems list populates with all of the issues that are similar to your initial selection. - 2 Use the check boxes beside the problems to select them, and then choose a fix and click OK.
 DB Optimizer attempts to resolve all of the specified issues.

 Using Profiling

 For details on working with profiling, see the following topics:

-- Understanding Profiling on page 71
+- Understanding Profiling

-- Understanding the Interface on page 72
+- Understanding the Interface

-- Running a Profiling Session on page 73
+- Running a Profiling Session

-- Configuring Profiling on page 103
+- Configuring Profiling

-- Using Load Tester on page 111
+- Using SQL Load Editor/Tester

 Understanding Profiling